nnaik39/context-vqa/ContextVQA_dataset/README.md

         }]
 ```

-In this folder, we've also included all of the questions collected during both versions of the study (which don't all appear in the dataset).
+We've also included all of the questions collected during both versions of the study (which don't all appear in the dataset).
 You can access both the questions collected in the description-only and image-visible study in the folder [all_questions_collected/](https://github.com/nnaik39/context-vqa/tree/master/ContextVQA_dataset/all_questions_collected).

 If you have any issues with downloading or using this dataset, please feel free to contact nanditan@cs.stanford.edu.